By Stephanie Younger •

 Electrical engineer Kimberly Bryant is the founder of Black Girls Code a non-profit whose mission is to diversify and change the face of technology by “exposing girls of color and in underrepresented communities to STEM.”
 While there’s been much progress in closing the racial disparity in S.T.E.M, there’s still a need to close the this gap even further in this field.

-Yara Shahidi best known as an actress who portrays Zoey Johnson on ABC’s black-ish.
+Yara Shahidi is an actress best known for portraying Zoey Johnson on ABC’s black-ish (2014-present).
 That being said, she uses her platform as an actress, and as a 17-year-old who uses social media to stand by what she believes in.
 Last year, she delivered a compelling speech about how her art and activism go hand-in-hand.

 Franchesca Ramsey, also known as Chescaleigh is a writer and a comedian.
 In 2012, she first went viral on social media when she turned a popular YouTube meme (Sh*t White Girls Say…to Black Girls) into a lasting, global conversation about things white women casually say to Black women and girls that intentionally, or unintentionally marginalize them.
 Ramsey is the host of MTV’s Web series, Decoded, a platform which discusses the intersections of gender, race, and other issues that aren’t always comfortable to discuss.